top of page

 SUKAWA ONSEN

-There are two lodgings at Sukawa Onsen; one being the Sukawa Kogen Onsen Hotel (Iwate’s border) and the other, Kurikoma Sanso (Akita’s border).
-You may utilize their hot springs even if you aren’t staying at the lodgings.
-Both hot springs have incredible views and share unique water properties.
+There are two lodgings at Sukawa Onsen; one being the Sukawa Kogen Onsen Hotel (bordering Iwate Prefecture) and the other, Kurikoma Sanso (bordering Akita Prefecture.
+Even if you aren't staying at the accommodations, you are welcome to use their hot springs.
+Both hot springs provide breathtaking views and have distinctive water characteristics.

-From the hot spring, you can see Dainichiiwa, a prominent rock formation.
-In autumn, the rock is decorated with spectacular red, yellow and green foliage – a beautiful contrast with the bright blue of the hot spring.
+As you soak in the hot spring, the prominent rock formation Dainichiiwa, dominates the view.
+In autumn, the rock is decorated with spectacular red, yellow and green foliage – a beautiful contrast with the vivid blue of the hot spring.

 What to bring